 Avoid unnecessary, overly aggressive downshifts

 As an extension of the above point, you should avoid downshifting aggressively when it is not necessary.
 Some riders have this habit of shifting down a couple of gears when it is not needed, purely for the noise and its drama.
 Sure, if you are riding fast you will sometimes need to downshift aggressively, especially around sharper corners.
-However, always remember that smoothness, not theatrics are key to being fast.
-You should try to be smooth and be in the right gear rather than put the engine and clutch under pressure for no real gains.

 To sum it all up, the clutch is one of the most vital components of your motorcycle.
 It is usually designed to last for a very long time, but if you don’t take the necessary care, it will wear out sooner than expected.
 Drive responsibly and safeguard your clutch to get optimal performance and fuel efficiency from your motorcycle in the long term.
+In case your TVS Motor two-wheeler faces any mechanical issue.